getnaveengupta/docker-multistagebuild-example/README.md

-# docker-multistagebuild-example
+# docker-multibuild-example
-docker multi stage image build example app
+This is an demonstration project for docker multi build concept